BileyHarryCopter/MIPT_CONTESTS/README.md

 # MIPT_CONTESTS
-## There are some my decisions of contest-tasks from CS-seminar on MIPT
+## There are some my decisions of contest-tasks from CS-seminar by MIPT